AniruddhaWasserstoff/LiveBall-Speed-and-Trajectory/README.md

-# LiveBall-Speed-and-Trajectory
+# LiveBall-Speed-and-Trajectoryct that uses a custom-trained YOLOv8 model to de

-LiveBall Speed and Trajectory is a computer vision-based project that uses a custom-trained YOLOv8 model to detect a cricket ball in a video, track its motion, and estimate its speed and trajectory using real-world calibration.
+LiveBall Speed and Trajectory is a computer vision-based projetect a cricket ball in a video, track its motion, and estimate its speed and trajectory using real-world calibration.

 ![image](https://github.com/user-attachments/assets/1918670a-75f5-4daf-aacd-2c758bea8902)